Developer Reactions to Protestware in Open Source Software: The cases of color.js and es5.ext: Introduction

 Such protests can result in widespread consequences, particularly as modern software systems often heavily rely on third-party libraries, rendering them potential points of vulnerability~\citep{zahan2022weak}.
 To illustrate the scale of this interconnectedness, libraries listed in the popular NPM registry, which hosts over a million libraries, each depend on an average of five to six other libraries within the same ecosystem~\citep{chinthanet2021makes}.
 Beyond the technical issues, the rise of protestware threatens the trust that is foundational to modern software ecosystems~\citep{ghofrani2022trust}, creating disruptions within the software development community.
 Developers using a protesting library must decide whether to continue using it or take on the potentially complex task of finding alternatives~\citep{he2021multi} or reverting to older versions~\citep{kula2018developers}.
 Societal reactions to protestware vary, with responses ranging from strong support to harsh criticism, and everything in between~\citep{massacci2022free}.
 Through the GitHub comments and social media, we can also gain insights into the practicality of hosting protestware, and in what instances should protestware become tolerated.
 This, in turn, contributes to the creation of a more friendly software ecosystem.

-\revise{In this paper, we study the disruptions caused by protestware and the immediate reactions it prompts.
-Specifically, we explore the recent cases \caseOne~and \caseTwo~as instances of protestware.
-As baselines, we utilize \caseThree~and \caseFour.
-The first baseline is \caseThree, an incident involving the hijacking of a maintainer's account to release malicious versions of an npm package.
-A news article highlights the rise of dependency confusion as a significant attack vector since 2021, with several high-profile incidents involving the hijacking of legitimate developer accounts, including \caseThree.\footnote{\url{https://t.ly/pdVPa}} We selected \caseThree~because it emerged around the same time as other cases of protestware.
-The second baseline is \caseFour, identified as CVE-2021-44228.
-Known as Log4Shell, this vulnerability posed a severe threat to the software ecosystem, spreading to over 17,000 packages (approximately 4\% of the ecosystem) by December 19, 2021.
-About 25\% of these affected packages had fixed versions available.\footnote{\url{https://security.googleblog.com/2021/12/understanding-impact-of-apache-log4j.html}} The Apache Software Foundation (ASF) rated this vulnerability with the maximum severity score of 10 on the Common Vulnerability Scoring System (CVSS) scale.\footnote{\url{https://logging.apache.org/log4j/2.x/security.html}} We chose \caseFour~because its widespread impact and rapid response from the open source community.}
+In this paper, we study the disruptions caused by protestware and the immediate reactions it prompts.
+Specifically, we explore the recent cases \caseOne~and \caseTwo~as instances of protestware. \revise{We utilize \caseThree~and \caseFour~as baselines for the experiment.
+The first baseline, \caseThree, refers to a security vulnerability involving the hijacking of a maintainers account to release malicious versions of an npm package.
+This incident highlighted a significant attack involving high-profile cases involving the hijacking of legitimate developer accounts, including \caseThree.\footnote{\url{https://t.ly/pdVPa}} We selected \caseThree~because it arose during a period when protestware incidents were becoming prominent.
+The second baseline, \caseFour, also known as CVE-2021-44228 or Log4Shell, represents a critical security vulnerability.
+It significantly impacted the software ecosystem, affecting over 17,000 packages (around 4\% of the ecosystem) by December 19, 2021.
+Approximately 25\% of these affected packages had fixed versions available.\footnote{\url{https://security.googleblog.com/2021/12/understanding-impact-of-apache-log4j.html}} Log4Shell was assigned a maximum severity score of 10 on the Common Vulnerability Scoring System (CVSS) scale.\footnote{\url{https://logging.apache.org/log4j/2.x/security.html}} We chose \caseFour~due to its extensive impact and the rapid response from the open source community.} To guide our study, we formulate the following two research questions: